its-a-feature/Mythic/README.md

 and place any other files you need in that directory as well.
 Then, start the container with the corresponding start script.
 The container will be started and will start sending heartbeat messages to the main Apfell server.

 In the Apfell server, make sure to register a new PayloadType or C2Profile with the same name, and you should see the container light turn green.
 If there is no heartbeat message in the last 30 seconds, then container light will flash red to indicate that something is wrong.

+When dealing with Payload Type containers, they need to have a copy of the transforms for building/loading/modifying command arguments.
+When you first create a container, this information is not present; however, if you modify/update the Transforms in the UI `Manage Operations -> Transform Management`, then the updated version will get pushed to all currently running containers.
+So, you can always go to that page and click `Update Code` without having to change anything to get the code pushed to all running containers.

 ## Users
 Everybody that uses Apfell must register an account before being able to login.
 The password is hashed and stored in the database (you can change your password at any time).
 The database keeps track of when the account was created and the last time you logged in.
 When you successfully authenticate, you’re given two JWTs (JSON Web Tokens) - an authentication and a refresh token.
 If you’re using your browser, these tokens are saved in cookies in your browser and passed with each request.
 The majority of Apfell interaction is through a series of RESTful interfaces and websockets that the UI wraps for ease of access.
 If you’re interacting with the RESTful interfaces from your own custom tool or the command line, then you need to pass these tokens along in an Authorization header.